alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 };
 ```

-### Setting the Left Operation Area of List Items
+### Set Left Action Area of List Items

-The List component provides the `ListItemHeader` child component to customize the left operation area of list items, commonly used for customizing icons.
+The list component provides the `ListItemHeader` sub-component to customize the left action area of list items, commonly used for customizing icons in the header of list items.

 ```tsx
 import React from 'react';